adeelahmed2005goolecompk-cmyk/AdeelAhmedGithub/READme.md

-# Drawing Functions in OpenCV
+# Code No 2-) Drawing Functions in OpenCV

 ## Introduction
 Drawing functions in OpenCV are used to create shapes on images or video frames.